redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 If you're using SSL with self signed cerificates and get an *requests.exceptions.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:600)* error, you can disable certificate validation with

     --no-verify

+Migrate issues get all users in gitlab.
+If you have many users in your gitlab, e.g. migrating to gitlab.com, it will be a slow process.
+You can use --project-members-only to query project members instead of all users, if corresponding user can't be found in project members, the issue/comment will be assigned to the gitlab admin user.

+    --project-members-only

 ### Migrate Issues ID (iid)